Gary Jeshel Forrester: Critical reception

-In 2018, Forrester released his third solo album, The Old Churchyard.
 The Sunday Star-Times rated The Old Churchyard as a 4.5-star album (out of 5), stating that "Forrester is a throwback, in the most respectful way, to a time when songwriters had something to say and were armed with just an acoustic guitar and a suitcase full of songs.
-Think early Bob Dylan or Johnny Cash and a smattering of Glen Campbell or Jim Croce.
-The likes of them are still around but harder to find in the body electric of contemporary music.
+Think early Bob Dylan or Johnny Cash and a smattering of Glen Campbell or Jim Croce. ...
 What makes Forrester so compelling is, aside from some beautifully accomplished guitar work, that he possess a voice that is melodic, warm and fragile."
-Noting Forrester's background as "academic, poet, lawyer, nomad, activist, author and troubadour," the review found that he "seamlessly weaves his life experiences" into his songs with words that are "timely and universal, touching on themes such as domestic abuse, unrequited love, and personal anguish."